dmarx/digthatdata-comfyui-workflows/README.md

 ![base workflow](workflows/base-workflow.png)

 This is usually what I start with.
 The left hand side is a normal text-to-image workflow that generates a batch of images.
 I use that space to workshop my prompt and other core conditioning and aesthetics.
 The right hand side is a sequence of AnimateDiff modules that are each disconnected from their respective "latent" inputs.
 When I'm happy with my prompt and ready to move on to animating, I just close the connection between the reroute nodes to activate the next AD module.
 Alternatively, if I want to add one of my "secret sauce" tricks, i can copy the nodes in one of the blue groups and add that module in-line to intercept the latents/images before passing them along to the next AD module.

 Did I mention I generally apply AD multiple times?
 I usually run at least two or three passes of AD when I use it.
+I like to think about denoising diffusion as a kind of generic "decorruption" process.
+As such, repeatedly applying denoising procedures can be interpreted as a kind of iterative "refinement" of an image.
+Just like how repeatedly applying denoising steps refines the image, we can repeatedly apply img2img (aka "loopback") to clean up a single image, or even repeatedly apply AnimateDiff to clean up an animation.

 The "bus" nodes used here aren't an intrinsic part of the workflow, I just find them useful for keeping my stuff organized.